Child Support When the Child Turns 18 in Utah: End Dates and Exceptions

 If the child turns 18 before finishing high school and is still in the normal and expected graduation year, support usually continues until graduation.
 That can surprise both paying and receiving parents, especially when the birthday happens months before the end of the school year.

-Early Graduation, Delayed Graduation, and Other School-Related Questions
+Early Graduation, Delayed Graduation, and School-Related Questions

 School-related support disputes are rarely just about birthdays.
 They often involve timing, school records, and the difference between early completion and delayed completion.

-| Scenario | Typical Utah question | Why it matters |
+| Scenario | Typical Utah Question | Why It Matters |

 |---|---|---|